Dimonoy/samsung-products-analysis/scraper/README.md

 * Model - the concrete model of the product
 * Item category - the product type
 * Standard price - the original price of the product
-* Currency - the currency of the prices of the product
 * Member price - the price of the product under the condition of ordering the product from the samsung.com
 * Benefit price - the price with the temporary discount under the same condition as for the member price.
 Applied torwards the standard price
 * Benefit price validity period - the period of validity of the discount